...

 In addition to the immediate gratification, you get:

-• Connection to treatment resources: Staff members at drug abuse hotlines are knowledgeable about the different types of addiction treatment available.
-If you have relapsed or fear that you will, the counselor you call at the drug abuse hotline can help determine what kind of treatment will help you avoid falling back into active addiction.
+• Staff at drug abuse hotlines know a lot about the different types of addiction treatment options.
+If you have relapsed or worry that you might, call the drug abuse hotline.
+The counselor there can help you find the right treatment.
+This can help you avoid going back to active addiction.

-• No charge: You pay nothing to call a toll-free drug abuse hotline, and you can talk as long as you need to about your cravings or what happened that made you want to relapse.
+• You pay nothing to call a toll-free drug abuse hotline.
+You can talk for as long as you need about your cravings or what made you want to relapse.

 • Anonymity.
-Everything you say on the phone to your drug abuse hotline operator stays between you and the person on the other end of the line.
+What you say on the phone to your drug abuse hotline operator is private.
+It stays between you and the operator.

 Getting Help for Drug Abuse.
 We Level Up Hotline for Drug Abuse.

-At We Level Up Treatment Center, our clinical teams provide world-class care with round-the-clock medical professionals available to help you cope.
-Our drug abuse treatment professionals work as a team to provide you with the optimum drug abuse treatment throughout your stay.
+At We Level Up Treatment Center, our clinical team offers top-notch care.
+Our medical professionals are available 24/7 to assist you in coping.
+Our drug abuse treatment team works together to give you the best drug abuse treatment during your stay.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our drug abuse treatment specialists.
 Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.